 Also known as: Impaction of the bowels

-- Have diseases of the brain or nervous system that damage the nerves that go to the muscles of the intestines
+- You have a disease of the brain or nervous system that damages the nerves that go to the muscles of the intestines.

 - Anticholinergics, which affect the interaction between nerves and muscles of the bowel

 - Medicines used to treat diarrhea, if they are taken too often

 - Narcotic pain medicine, such as methadone and codeine